Studio-Piot/fastapi-sdk/docs/webhook.md

 - Support plain signatures without prefixes
 - Return `403 Forbidden` only if all signatures fail validation

+## Timestamp Formats

+The webhook system automatically detects and handles different timestamp formats:

+- **Seconds (10 digits)**: `1640995200` - Standard Unix timestamp
+- **Milliseconds (13 digits)**: `1640995200000` - Millisecond precision timestamp

+The system automatically converts milliseconds to seconds for internal processing, so both formats work seamlessly.

 ## Sending Webhooks

 When sending webhooks to your endpoint, you need to include:

 1. A valid signature in the configured signature header (default: `X-Signature`)
-2. A timestamp in the configured timestamp header (default: `X-Timestamp`)
+2. A timestamp in the configured timestamp header (default: `X-Timestamp`) - supports both seconds and milliseconds
 3. A JSON payload with an `event` field

 Example request: